Keurig vs Drip Coffee Maker (What’s The Best Option?)

 Which Tastes better Keurig or Drip coffee?

-And Drip coffee maker delivers a better-tasting drink than Keurig.
+Drip coffee maker delivers a better-tasting drink than Keurig.
 Hands down!

 But only on one condition if you use freshly ground coffee beans.
-The brewing method of both Keurig and drip machine is almost the same so ultimately the taste comes down to three things
+The brewing method of both Keurig and drip machine is almost the same so basically the taste comes down to three things

 • Type of coffee grounds